ethereum/ethereum-org/views/content/crowdsale.md

 #### Unlimited crowdsale

-So we are going to modify our project slighlty so that instead of sending a limited set of tokens, the project actually creates a new token out of thin air whenever someone sends them ether.
+So we are going to modify our project slightly so that instead of sending a limited set of tokens, the project actually creates a new token out of thin air whenever someone sends them ether.
 First of all, we need to create a [Mintable token](./token#central-mint).

 Then modify the crowdsale to rename all mentions of **transfer** to **mintToken**: